Bison and Coyote armoured vehicles: Sensors

 The mast-mounted surveillance variants are equipped with a mast-mounted surveillance system that can be raised to 10 meters above the ground.
 This system includes the AN/PPS-5C MSTAR Version 3 surface surveillance radar and an electro-optical/infrared surveillance system with a long-range video camera and laser rangefinder.
 The remote surveillance variant consists of two tripod-mounted systems capable of being deployed up to 200 meters away from the vehicle.
 The surveillance systems can detect tank-sized targets at up to 12 kilometres away, and large truck-sized targets at up to 24 kilometres.
 In good conditions the visual surveillance system can detect personnel up to 20 kilometres away.

 Mobility

 The Coyote is powered by a Detroit Diesel 6V53T engine developing 275 hp, and can reach speeds of 100 km/h on road.
 The Coyote has a maximum road range of 660 km.
 Each vehicle is equipped with a tactical navigation system that includes a GPS receiver, a digital compass system, and a backup dead-reckoning system.

-A 15-tonne capacity hydraulic winch is also fitted to every vehicle to aid in self-recovery.
+A 15-tonne capacity hydraulic winch is fitted to every vehicle to aid in self-recovery.
 Unlike the LAV-25, the Coyote is equipped with extra fuel tanks in place of amphibious equipment.
-The Coyote is air-transportable on Hercules C-130 aircraft but only with the turret removed first.
+The Coyote is air-transportable on Hercules C-130 aircraft when the turret is removed.